TrueNAS Nightly Development Documentation

 If the system has one pool, TrueNAS configures that pool as the system dataset pool.
 If your system has more than one pool, you can set the system dataset pool using the Select Pool dropdown.
 Users can move the system dataset to an unencrypted pool, or an encrypted pool without passphrases.

 Users can move the system dataset to a key-encrypted pool, but cannot change the pool encryption type afterward.
-If the encrypted pool already has a passphrase set, you cannot move the system dataset to that pool.
+You cannot move the system dataset to an encrypted pool with a passphrase set.

 The Replication widget displays the number of replication tasks that can execute simultaneously on the system.
 It allows users to adjust the maximum number of replication tasks the system can perform simultaneously.